Skip to content

 Arts.
 171.4 and 171.5 CP: Minor Threats in Gender and Domestic Violence

-Both sections share an aggravation: the penalties are imposed in their upper half where the act is committed in the presence of minors, in the shared home or the victim's home, or in breach of a penalty under art.
-48 CP or an equivalent precautionary or security measure — the classic scenario of a threat made while a restraining order is in force, which may additionally constitute a separate breach offence.
-As a counterweight, art.
-171.6 CP lets the court, giving reasons in the judgment and considering the offender's personal circumstances and those of the act, impose the penalty one degree lower.
+Aggravation: the upper half.
+The penalties under sections 4 and 5 are imposed in their upper half where the offence is committed in the presence of minors, takes place in the shared home or in the victim's home, or is committed in breach of a penalty listed in art.
+48 CP or an equivalent precautionary or security measure.
+That last scenario — a threat made while a restraining order is in force — may additionally amount to a separate offence of breach.

 In these cases the courtroom battle usually turns on the real intimidating force of the words used: the Supreme Court has confirmed that without objectively intimidating conduct there is no offence, as we explained when commenting on the Supreme Court ruling on minor threats in gender violence cases.